gulpsome/beverage/README.md

 Beverage is most uniquely useful for its [sourcegate](https://github.com/orlin/beverage#sourcegate) integration, which so far does not exist as a standalone "gulpfriendly" thing.

-The defaults are tailored to my preferences, but one could always wrap it, and drink it as *beverage-other*.

 ## Use

 [![NPM](https://nodei.co/npm/beverage.png?mini=true)](https://www.npmjs.org/package/beverage)